Overview of Mississippi Mortgages

 Buying a home in the Magnolia State?
 If you need assistance, here are some of the options that can help you at any step of the process.

-The Mississippi Development Authority has a couple HOME programs to aid homebuyers.
+The Mississippi Development Authority has HOME programs to aid homebuyers.
 The Homebuyer Assistance Program helps eligible families with down payment and closing cost assistance.
 The Rehabilitation/Reconstruction Program is a competitive grant to help families reconstructing or making major repairs to their home to bring it up to code.

 The Mississippi Home Corporation has programs geared toward first-time homebuyers and buyers in certain areas of the state.
 The Mortgage Credit Certificate Program cuts down on the amount of federal income tax the borrower has to pay, which frees up income for mortgage qualification.